Chapter 23, Part C: At the Crosswinds (cont.)

 For many years, she had longed to see him and the others.
 He was the one she had worried over the most, for he was the least sensible of them all.
 He was always wandering off into bushes with a book in hand, oblivious to the dangers around him.
 If it were not for the companions that her other brothers had saddled him with, he would likely have died long ago.

 “What must be done?”
-Elisa asked of herself.
+Elisa asked herself.
 Finding no answer, she turned a furious gaze upon the air.
 “Speak to me North wind!”

-“Be patient.
-There is more,” whispered the wind.
+“There is more,” whispered the wind.

-His face crinkled in pain as dust and air beat against his back.
+This time, her guards anticipated what was to follow.
+Her Knight stepped in, moving between her and a strong gale wind.
+His face crinkled in pain as a new rush of dust and air beat against his back.

-It was not so quick this time around.
 The winds shook the house as it moved through the garden.
 They threw the fairies about, before they slammed down upon the nearby shores.

-The fairies– quite angry at being tossed about — began to swarm the entire area.
+The fairies– quite angry at being tossed about—began to swarm the entire area.
 They were intent on exacting their revenge upon the nearly invisible minions of the North wind.
 But the fair folk were soon distracted by the discovery of several more grotesque presents.

 The youngest of the three wise mystics scampered after them, much to his sisters’ horror.